Work Term Sequencing

 Requesting Additional Work Terms

 Students are able to complete more work terms beyond their program minimum.
-To do so, you can request to complete additional work terms by contacting the Co-op office.
+To do so, you can request to complete additional work terms by contacting the Program Coordinator.
 Requests to be sequenced to seek additional work terms will only be approved for fall and winter semesters.
 However, additional work terms found through an independent job search will be approved as an additional work term for fall, winter, or summer semesters.

 It's important to note that additional co-op fees will be charged for each additional work term semester.

-If adjustments to your work term sequence result in additional work terms being scheduled beyond the number that is usually sequenced for your program, please refer to the Fees & OSAP section of this guide to get an understanding of the extra fees associated with additional work terms.
+If adjustments to your work term sequence result in additional work terms being scheduled beyond the number that is usually sequenced for your program, please refer to the Fees & OSAP section of this website to get an understanding of the extra fees associated with additional work terms.

 Planning for Your Work Term Sequence